-FDA Accepts sBLA Filing of Soliris® (Eculizumab) as a Potential Treatment for Patients with Refractory Generalized Myasthenia Gravis (gMG)
+Alexion Submits Application in Japan for Soliris® (Eculizumab) as a Potential Treatment for Patients with Refractory Generalized Myasthenia Gravis (gMG)

-NEW HAVEN, Conn.--(BUSINESS WIRE)-- Alexion Pharmaceuticals, Inc. (NASDAQ: ALXN) announced today that the U.S. Food and Drug Administration (FDA) has accepted for review the Company's supplemental Biologics License Application
+NEW HAVEN, Conn.--(BUSINESS WIRE)-- Alexion Pharmaceuticals, Inc. (NASDAQ: ALXN) announced today that it has submitted an application to Japan's Ministry of Labour and Welfare (MHLW) to extend the indication for Soliris® (eculizumab) as a potential treatment for patients with refractory generalized myasthenia gravis (gMG) who are anti-acetylcholine receptor (AChR) antibody-positive.
+The submission is supported by comprehensive data from the Phase 3 REGAIN study.

-(sBLA) to extend the indication for Soliris® (eculizumab) as a potential treatment for patients with refractory generalized myasthenia gravis (gMG) who are anti-acetylcholine receptor (AChR) antibody-positive.
-The sBLA submission is supported by comprehensive data from the Phase 3 REGAIN study.
-The FDA set a Prescription Drug User Fee Act (PDUFA) date of October 23, 2017.
+"We look forward to working with the Japanese health authorities to bring this potentially life-transforming treatment to patients in Japan who are suffering and in urgent need of an effective therapy," said Martin Mackay, Ph.D., Executive Vice President and Global Head of R&D at Alexion.
+"If approved, Soliris could be a critical step toward improving the lives of patients with refractory gMG."

-"We look forward to working with the FDA to bring this potentially life-transforming treatment to patients who are in dire and urgent need of effective treatment," said Martin Mackay, Ph.D., Executive Vice President and Global Head of R&D at Alexion.
-"Refractory gMG is an ultra-rare disease.
-Despite existing treatment options for gMG, patients with refractory gMG continue to face severe complications, including difficulty walking, talking, swallowing, and breathing normally.
-Exacerbations of their disease may be life-threatening and require hospitalization and intensive care."
+Patients with AChR-positive refractory gMG represent an ultra-rare population.
+Despite existing treatment options for gMG, these patients continue to face severe complications, including difficulty walking, talking, swallowing, and breathing normally.
+Exacerbations of their disease may be life-threatening and require hospitalization and intensive care.

-If approved, Soliris would be the first and only complement inhibitor for patients with refractory AChR-positive gMG.
-Soliris has received Orphan Drug Designation (ODD) for the treatment of patients with MG in the U.S. and EU.
+If approved, Soliris would be the first and only complement inhibitor for patients with refractory AChR-positive gMG in Japan.
+Alexion has also submitted marketing applications in the U.S. and EU to extend the indication for Soliris as a potential treatment for patients with refractory gMG who are AChR-positive, which have been accepted by the U.S. Food and Drug Administration (FDA) and validated by the European Medicines Agency (EMA).
+Soliris has received Orphan Drug Designation (ODD) for the treatment of patients with MG in the U.S. and EU, and for treatment of patients with refractory gMG in Japan.
 Soliris is not approved in any country for the treatment of patients with refractory AChR-positive gMG.

-About Refractory Generalized Myasthenia Gravis1-8
+About Refractory Generalized Myasthenia Gravis 1-8

 Refractory generalized myasthenia gravis (gMG) patients who are anti-acetylcholine receptor (AChR) antibody-positive represent an ultra-rare segment of patients with MG-a chronic, debilitating and progressive autoimmune neuromuscular disease where the complement system mediates a progressive, destructive inflammatory effect on the neuromuscular junction.
-Patients with refractory AChR-positive gMG experience severe morbidities despite currently available MG therapies.
+Patients with refractory AChR-positive gMG experience severe morbidities and life-threatening complications despite currently available MG therapies.

 MG typically begins with weakness in the ocular muscles and often progresses to the more severe and generalized form, known as gMG, to include weakness of the head, neck, trunk, limb and respiratory muscles.
-While most symptoms in patients with gMG are managed with conventional therapies, 10% to 15% of patients are considered refractory-meaning they do not respond to multiple conventional therapies and continue to suffer profound muscle weakness throughout the body that can result in slurred speech, impaired swallowing and choking, double vision, disabling fatigue, shortness of breath due to respiratory muscle weakness, frequent hospital and intensive care unit admissions with prolonged stays, and periods of respiratory failure.
+While most symptoms in patients with gMG are managed with conventional therapies, 10% to 15% of patients are considered refractory-meaning they do not respond to multiple conventional therapies and continue to suffer profound muscle weakness throughout the body that can result in slurred speech, impaired swallowing and choking, double vision, disabling fatigue, shortness of breath due to respiratory muscle weakness, immobility requiring assistance, frequent hospital and intensive care unit admissions with prolonged stays, and periods of respiratory failure.